File information

 After you installed the files from the 00-MAIN folder, you can look at the 01-OPTIONALS folder

-• CINEMATIC SETUP - Simply enables cinematic bars and uses stronger Depth of Field settings
+• CINEMATIC SETUP - Simply enables cinematic bars and uses stronger Depth of Field settings.
+Recommended to not use it with the performance setup.

 • PERFORMANCE SETUP - This disables SSAO, Distant Shadows and Depth of Field, which are the most performance taxing.
 Additionally it disables the shadows from Complex particle lights and reduces it's bigrange settings from 0.5 to 0.35.
-Which can save performance in some interior locations
+Furthermore a new file for the main shaders which disables Sharpening and SMAA, which might save performance as well - Ideal if you wish to combine it with ENB Framegeneration and/or AMD-FSR for ENB

 • UNIVERSAL INTERIOR SETUP - This ENB is intended for lux.
 However, if you wish to use a different interior lighting setup, you might want to use this tweak.
 It reverts the global interior settings back to a default state.
 Making it more compatible with other setups.